TheDamik34/six-interview/README.md

  - I added Mission class for future implementation
  - I dont bother implementing equals method as Missions might be separate entities
  - I implement additional check for rocket's existence in the storage list as I think it makes more sense to assign missions to rockets that the repository has.

+requirement3:
+ - added public set method for status as part of API